Flight-Free-UK/flight_free_uk_website/source/posts_travel/travel-the-uk-by-narrowboat.html.markdown

 #### 2﻿.
 Kennet & Avon canal

 The Kennet & Avon passes through some of the UK’s most beautiful countryside.
-You’ll find a mixture of remote rural stretches, quaint towns and villages, the beautiful [Vale of Pewsey](https://www.visitpewseyvale.co.uk/) and the elegant [City of Bath](https://visitbath.co.uk/) and if you are feeling up to it the famous [Caen Hill Flight](https://canalrivertrust.org.uk/canals-and-rivers/places-to-visit/caen-hill-locks) with its 29 locks.
+You’ll find a mixture of remote rural stretches, tiny villages and buzzing towns, the beautiful [Vale of Pewsey](https://www.visitpewseyvale.co.uk/)t﻿he impressive Avon gorge, and the elegant [City of Bath](https://visitbath.co.uk/).

+If you are feeling up to it, there is the famous [Caen Hill Flight](https://canalrivertrust.org.uk/canals-and-rivers/places-to-visit/caen-hill-locks) with its 29 locks!

-Top rated hire bases in this area:\
+Top rated hire bases in this area:

-[Bloomsbury Boats](https://www.bloomsburyboats.co.uk/) (Bath Spa Station, 15 min walk + 15 min bus (No. 231)), [Foxhangers](https://www.foxhangers.co.uk/) (11 min taxi / 25 min walk + 21 min bus (No 273)), [Bath Canal Boat Co](https://www.bathcanalboats.co.uk/) (Bath Spa Station, 23 min walk)
+* [Bloomsbury Boats](https://www.bloomsburyboats.co.uk/) (15 min walk + 15 min bus (no. 231) from Bath Spa Station)
+* [Bath Canal Boat Co](https://www.bathcanalboats.co.uk/) (23 min walk from Bath Spa Station)

 ![](/images/uploads/caen_hill_canva.jpg "Caen Hill locks, nr Devizes, Kennet and Avon canal")